 Yoga lets you sculpt, tone, and mold your body using your body weight, instead of using weights to increase your muscle mass.
 This builds a leaner body, with more natural tone and definition.
 Bone is living and is continually being absorbed and renewed.
 Weight bearing exercise, like balancing on one leg in tree pose, puts healthy stress on your bones.
 This causes new bone to be laid down in the stressed areas, thus strengthening your bones and helping to prevent osteoporosis.
 Also, yoga moves your joints through a full range of motion.
 This helps in the prevention of osteoarthritis.
 As we become older, balance and coordination become a concern.
 Yoga helps us to keep our freedom into old age.

-To really get a workout, you need to up the intensity by practicing a more vigorous style of yoga like Power or Kundalini.
+To really get a workout you need to up the intensity by practicing a more vigorous style of yoga like Power or Kundalini.
 You could also try holding the postures for a longer period of time, or moving through the same postures several times.
+All of these ways will sculpt and build strength similar to Gaia's The Firm Workouts.

 Ultimately, yoga increases your body awareness and helps you to feel more comfortable in your own skin.
 When you feel good about yourself, you radiate that out into the world.
 Nothing is more sexy than a person who displays an honest inner confidence.